FAQ

 Can Brain Gym help with reading?

-Any brain friendly activity including Brain Gym can prime the brain to process information faster.
+Any brain-friendly activity including Brain Gym or juggling can prime the brain to process information faster.
 It’s like warming up to a mental activity.
 There is some evidence that it helps with reading.
-Read: Preliminary research results of study on effects of Brain Gym ® on visual processing speed and reading.
-There’s a book in brain gym which gives lots of different exercises - with illustrations: Brain Gym: Simple Activities for Whole Brain Learning by Paul E. Dennison Ph.D. and Gail E. Dennison.
-Or visit Brain Gym by Paul Dennison and Gail Dennison.
+Read Preliminary research results of a study on the effects of Brain Gym ® on visual processing speed and reading.
+There’s a book in the brain gym which gives lots of different exercises – with illustrations: Brain Gym: Simple Activities for Whole Brain Learning by Paul E. Dennison Ph.D. and Gail E. Dennison or visit Brain Gym by Paul Dennison and Gail Dennison.

 Do the speed reading techniques apply to children?
 At what age should they start?